CleveTok3125/AniYT/README.md

 - `./mpv-scripts/sponsorblock_minimal.lua`: Use SponsorBlock to skip sponsorships.
 Similar to `gesture.lua`, it is only loaded automatically if in a graphical session via termux-x11.
 - `./data/playlists.diff`: File containing difference information after running `ani-tracker`
 - `./data/*.log`: Log files for debugging
 - `./data/*.lock`: This is a file created when the program runs.
-Delete it to force a manual break.
+Delete it to terminate the program.

 *If using python modules, these files are automatically generated in the working directory. `custom.conf` is not automatically generated, however it can be manually created in the working directory to use it.*